cerebralideas/phi-front-end/README.md

 ## Do not use this!
 It is still in rapid development and in a pre-release stage.
 ## Status: Version 0.16 — Currently: missing core app features; in cross-browser and cross-device testing.

-The goal of this project is to create a web application toolkit and framework that's built with the best in modern technology, test-driven and incorporates the modular approach to application design.
-This is also a very opinionated stack that focuses on an intimate alignment and integration with the needed components to build a successful web-app, rather than a mash-up disparate technologies.
+The goal of this project is to create a web application toolkit and framework that is completely open with the fewest of dependencies, built with the best in modern technology and incorporates the modular (component) approach to development.
+This is also a very opinionated stack that focuses on integration, rather than a mash-up of disparate technologies.
+Make sure you like my tech-stack before diving in ;)

 ## What Will Version 1.0 of phi Include?
-### App Features That Extend AngularJS (ALMOST DONE):
+### App Features (ALMOST DONE):
 #### Core Services

+1. AngularJS Intergration (DONE)
 1. CRUD API (IN PROGRESS)
 1. Data JS object manipulation API (IN PROGRESS)